Skip to main content

 • Ensuring delivery capability

-• Cost management and increased efficiency
+• Cost management and efficiency improvement

 • Implementation of change initiatives

-• Leadership and stabilization of the team
+• Leading and stabilizing the team

 Required social skills of an interim purchasing manager